 This year I took a different approach.
 I had 25-30 minutes with a group of year 6 students and in the back of my mind was that this could well be their first ever lesson with a specialist teacher of RE with a Theology degree.
 So why not challenge them, assess their religious literacy and get them to really think?

-The first four slides are pictures of the same story and the students had to try and work out what the story was.
+We first looked at four pictures of the same story and the students had to try and work out what the story was.
 The first picture is by William Blake and the second by Caravaggio.
 Why not introduce these great artists to year 6 on their induction day?
 Why not tell them that ancient Biblical texts have inspired some of the greatest artists in history?
-One student put his hand up at picture three and said Cain and Abel, which was wrong.
-Then another brave soul got the right answer.
 I asked how many in the group had heard of the story?
 Under a third.

 We then went over the pictures again and looked for some of the key images: ram, knife, angel etc. and discussed their potential significance.